Variable-Displacement Motor (TL)

 -

-- parameter value Nominal dynamic viscosity.
-This value represents the dynamic viscosity at which the nominal volumetric efficiency value is given;
+— parameter value Nominal dynamic viscosity.
+This value represents the dynamic viscosity at which the nominal volumetric efficiency is set.;

 -